Sammy Drake

-Samuel Harrison Drake (October 7, 1934 – January 27, 2010) was a Major League Baseball second and third baseman.
+Samuel Harrison Drake (October 7, 1934 – January 27, 2010) was an American Major League Baseball second and third baseman.
 He played two seasons with the Chicago Cubs from 1960 to 1961 and one season with the expansion 1962 New York Mets.
 Sammy and his brother, Solly, were the first two African-American brothers to play in the modern era of baseball.
 However, his Major League career was shortened by knee injuries.
 Sammy Drake, like his brother, was a switch hitter who threw right-handed.
 He was listed as 5 ft 11 in tall and 175 lb.

 Early life

 Samuel was born in Arkansas, and attended Dunbar High School in Little Rock, Arkansas, then Philander Smith College.
 He tried out for the Kansas City Monarchs, however his brother Solly recommended Samuel to play baseball in Winnipeg, Manitoba, Canada where racism was not much of a factor, unlike the United States.

 Minor League career

 He was signed by the Cubs organization prior to the 1955 season, after impressing manager Pepper Martin in spring training.
 Samuel played with the Macon Peaches in the South Atlantic League in 1955, batting .251 in 105 games, while leading the league in stolen bases.
 He and teammate Ernest Johnson were the first African-Americans to play for Macon, where Drake experienced the racism and Jim Crow laws first hand from the local hometown fans, something he later claimed as a motivation for a further career in Major Leagues.
 The town African-American population was supportive of the duo, but otherwise Drake nor Johnson were able to stay in the same establishments as their white teammates.